Kashmir To Kanyakumari

-The distance from Kashmir to Kanyakumari is approximately 3,600 kilometers (2,237 miles) if traveling by road.
-However, if traveling by air, the distance would be shorter, approximately 2,300 kilometers (1,430 miles).
+The distance between Kashmir and Kanyakumari is approximately 3,600 kilometres (2,237 miles) if traveling by road.
+By air, the distance is shorter, approximately 2,300 kilometres (1,430 miles).

 Kashmir to Kanyakumari

-If traveling by air, the distance would be shorter, approximately 2,300 kilometers (1,430 miles).
-There are direct flights available from Srinagar to Chennai, which is the nearest major airport to Kanyakumari.
-The flight duration would be around 4-5 hours, depending on the airline and the route taken.
+For those traveling by air, there are direct flights from Srinagar to Chennai, which is the nearest major airport to Kanyakumari.
+The flight duration is around 4-5 hours, depending on the airline and route.

 Traveling from Kashmir to Kanyakumari is a popular and adventurous journey undertaken by many travel enthusiasts and adventurers in India.
-This journey spans the entire length of the country, from its northernmost region in Jammu and Kashmir to its southernmost point in Tamil Nadu.
 It covers diverse landscapes, cultures, and climates, providing travellers with a unique and memorable experience.

 Day 1-2: Srinagar to Delhi (Approximately 900-1,000 kilometres, 18-20 hours)